-Loss of information on: daily fluctuations over a specific location, within latitudinal variations; or short-term phenomena
+Loss of information on: daily fluctuations over a specific location, within latitudinal variations; or short-term phenomena b.

-- 3. a.
-Global distribution appears to be "banded" horizontally or latitudinally. - b.
 Banding is latitudinal because of global circulation patterns (west-east or zonal winds), which also makes longitudinal (meridional) mixing a slower process; photochemical processes also generate more ozone in the tropics than at higher latitudes.

+Investigating Ozone Values from a Montage

+1. a.
+Global distribution appears to be "banded" horizontally or latitudinally.

-4. a. maximum 517 (image 2) minimum 235 (image 12) (93 or 95, which represents no data, is not the min) color dark orange color dark blue instructor's guide for computer resources: stratospheric ozone module exercise 5 comparing spring antarctic (14 Octobers) ozone values and arctic (15 marches) ozone values
+2. a. maximum 517 (image 2) minimum 235 (image 12)

+(93 or 95, which represents no data, is not the min)

+color dark orange color dark blue

-- b.
+b.
 Maximum change over the year is evident in polar or high latitude regions.
-Caused by larger variations in incoming solar radiation (insolation) and atmospheric circulation and transport processes. - c.
-Polar and high latitude regions have more variation in monthly ozone values with highest values occurring during spring months in each hemisphere. - 5.
-Student response will vary.
+Caused by larger variations in incoming solar radiation (insolation) and atmospheric circulation and transport processes.

+c.
+Polar and high latitude regions have more variation in monthly ozone values with highest values occurring during spring months in each hemisphere.